abdelrahmen/Medical-Appointments-API/Readme.md

 Medical Appointments API is a RESTful web service built with ASP.NET Core for managing medical appointments, medical histories, and related data.
 It provides features for scheduling appointments, maintaining medical histories, and more.

+## Roles
+- Admin(only 1):
+	- Can Add Medical Professionals.
+- Medical Professionals:
+	- Can Create Appointments That are avaialable For Patients to Book.
+	- Can cancel booked appoinmtents.
+- Patient:
+	- can search by Medical Professional Speciality for available appointments.
+	- can book appointments created by Medical Professionals.
+	- can create a medical history record for him self.

 ## Table of Contents

 - [Getting Started](#getting-started)